-McCracken (2007) shows that application of the DMW statistic with standard normal critical values to nested models results in severely undersized tests, which in our case would lead to far too few rejections of the null hypothesis of no predictability.
+McCracken (2007) shows that application of the DMW statistic with standard normal critical values to nested model comparisons results in severely undersized tests, which in our case would lead to far too few rejections of the null hypothesis of no predictability.
 Clark and West (2006) demonstrate analytically that the asymptotic distributions of sample and population difference between the two MSPEs are not identical, namely the sample difference between the two MSPEs is biased downward from zero under the null.
-To test for predictability, we construct the adjusted test statistic as described in Clark and West (2006) by adjusting the sample MSPE from the alternative model by the amount of the bias.
+To test for predictability, we construct the adjusted test statistic as described in Clark and West (2006).
+The CW statistic is calculated by correcting the sample MSPE from the alternative model by the amount of the bias.
 This adjusted CW test statistic is asymptotically standard normal.

 After comparing the Fed model with Taylor rule fundamentals to the constant return model, we assess whether introducing inflation and output gap into the original Fed model in equation (3) helps to improve its out-of-sample predictability.
-In this case, the original Fed model versus the Fed model with Taylor rule fundamentals, the two models are non-nested, and we can use the DMW test statistics solely.
-Instead of relying on inferences based on the asymptotic critical values for the DMW test provided in McCracken (2007), we bootstrap the critical values using the procedure suggested by Mark (1995), Kilian (1999) and Rapach and Wohar (2006).
+In this case, the original Fed model and the Fed model with Taylor rule fundamentals are non-nested, and we can use the DMW test statistics.
+Instead of relying on the inference based on the asymptotic critical values for the DMW test provided in McCracken (2007), we bootstrap the critical values using the procedure suggested by Mark (1995), Kilian (1999) and Rapach and Wohar (2006).
+We first estimate the residuals for the regressions of (1) the stock return on a constant and (2) the Taylor rule fundamentals on its lagged values under the null hypothesis of no predictability.
+We then store the residuals and simulate the sequences of left-hand side variables by randomly drawing residual pairs with replacement to keep the contemporaneous correlation between the disturbances.
+We drop the first 100 observations and use the remaining observations for rolling regressions and calculate the DMW and CW statistics.
+We repeat the above-mentioned process 1000 times and obtain empirical distribution for the out-of-sample test statistics.

 We use rolling estimation scheme to allow for more flexibility in the presence of possible structural breaks or time-varying coefficients.
 Rogoff and Stavrakeva (2008) point out that the evidence of exchange rate predictability with CW and DMW statistics may not be consistent over different window sizes.
-Similarly, Inoue and Rossi (2011) question the robustness of out-of-sample forecasts to the choice of the forecast window.
-To avoid selecting a window size ad-hoc, we report the results using five different rolling window sizes with forecast starting in 1983:M3, 1986:M6, 1989:M9, 1991:M11, and 1994:M8 associated with 156-, 195-, 234-, 260-, and 293-month rolling windows starting from February 1970.
+Similarly, Inoue and Rossi (2012) question the robustness of out-of-sample forecasts to the choice of the forecast window.
+To avoid selecting a window size ad-hoc, we report the results using five different rolling window sizes with forecast starting in 1983:M3, 1986:M6, 1989:M9, 1991:M11, and 1994:M8 associated with 156-, 195-, 234-, 260-, and 293-month rolling windows starting from February 1970.12